gate/gateapi-nodejs/docs/SpotApi.md

   'limit': 100, // number | Maximum number of items returned in list.
 Default: 100, minimum: 1, maximum: 1000
   'page': 1, // number | Page number
   'orderId': "12345", // string | Filter trades with specified order ID. `currency_pair` is also required if this field is present
+  'account': "spot", // string | The accountparameter has been deprecated.
+The interface supports querying all transaction records of the account.
-  'account': "spot", // string | Specify query account 'from': 1627706330, // number | Start timestamp for the query 'to': 1635329650 // number | End timestamp for the query, defaults to current time if not specified };
+  'from': 1627706330, // number | Start timestamp for the query 'to': 1635329650 // number | End timestamp for the query, defaults to current time if not specified };